Before applying to Native Voices Rising, please review the following questions to determine whether you meet our funding guidelines:

 - Emergency funding

 If your organization fits all or most of the above eligibility criteria, then you may submit an online application to Common Counsel Foundation.
 Please submit your Application via our online grant portal.
 Note that if you are a new applicant, you will need to register to obtain a user account.

-Timeline: Native Voices Rising must receive complete proposals no later than midnight on the due date.
-The next due date is August 3rd.
+Timeline: Native Voices Rising must receive complete proposals no later than July 19, 2019 at 11:59pm PST.
 Confirmation of your submission will be sent by email.
 Final Decisions will be made in early November 2018.